-He also may be the smallest producer on my list.
-They're top bottle on wine-searcher.com — the "Vigne Plan” Petit Rouge — ranks 112,986th in terms of popularity, and if you want to buy their wine in the United States, you'll have to order it from a New York City wine shop (try Flatiron).
-But, what you'll find is a series of exciting red wines with currant-like fruit and secondary aromas of autumn leaves.
-The “Vigne Tsancognein” Torrette (say that three times fast) and the “Peque-Na!” lead the way for me, while the Pinot Grigio called “Le Plantse” ranks among the very best in Italy.
-Its a reminder of how beautiful and textured PG can be when you give it the proper care.
+This may be the smallest producer on our list of Essential Winemakers.
+They're top bottle on wine-searcher.com — the "Vigne Tsancognein" Torrette — ranks 181,631st in terms of popularity, and if you want to buy their wine in the United States, you'll likely have to order it from a coastal market wine shop.
+But, what you'll find is a series of exciting red wines with currant-like fruit and secondary aromas of autumn leaves, as well as an uncommon white wine from an all-too-commonplace grape.

 The "Vigne Tsancognein" Torrette (a blend of mostly Petit Rouge with some Fumin, Cornalin and Prié Rouge) is the ultimate après-ski wine.
 Uncork it by the fire after a day on the slopes and you'll see what I mean: it's sharp fruit tones and rustic secondary aromas reinvigorate the senses.

-However, the wine that clinched Didier Gerbelle's inclusion on this list is from one of Italy's most abused and mistreated varieties: Pinot Grigio.
-The purity of this wines aromas are amazing: crystal-clear tones redolent of yellow fruit, yellow flowers and nuts.
+This is the wine that clinched Didier Gerbelle's inclusion on this list, as “Le Plantse” is one of Italy's most interesting Pinot Grigio.
+The purity of it’s aromas are amazing: crystal-clear tones redolent of yellow fruit, yellow flowers and nuts.
 But it is the rounded, glycerin texture that really shows Gerbelle's craft.
-If Valle d’Aosta’s unique wine industry can foster more young talents and visionaries like Gerbelle, we’ll be talking more and more about in the ensuing years.
+It is a reminder of how beautiful and textured PG can be when you give it the proper care.